rkiman/wdwarfdate/README.md

 1. teff_19250_logg_8.16_feh_p0.00_vvcrit_0.0_DA_Cummings_2018_MIST_freq_distributions.png which contains the distribution of all the parameter of the white dwarf: the sampled parameters (main sequence and cooling age) and the likelihood evaluations for the dependent parameters (final mass, initial mass and total age), but obtained with the *freq* method described above.

-For more explanation and examples checkout the [documentation](wdwarfdate.readthedocs.io).
+For more explanation and examples checkout the [documentation](https://wdwarfdate.readthedocs.io/en/latest/) (under construction).

 Citation